 VW ID.4 to get software updates every 3 months

-Volkswagen calls the latest software version “ID.Software2.3,” which brings adjustments and improvements to performance, operations, and comfort.
+Volkswagen calls the software version “ID.Software2.3,” which brings adjustments and improvements to performance, operations, and comfort.
 The new software improves vehicle stability, enhances ID.
 Light functionalities and optimizes surroundings recognition and main beam control.
 Lastly, it brings design modification to the infotainment system and improves operability.

 VW ID.4 orders cross 50,000 units worldwide